terazus/curated-tools/new_python_project.md

 ```

 We highly suggest you to read the [unittest documentation](https://docs.python.org/3/library/unittest.html)
-to learn more about the unittest library and its features. <br>
+to learn more about the unittest library and its features.
+It's important to think of edges cases and unexpected inputs when
+writing your tests. <br>

 ## Coverage report
 In this fairly simple example it isn't hard to figure out which part of the code has been tested and which